Current members

 Past members

 Emmalyn Leonard.
-2023.
-Current PhD student in Neurosciences IDP Program at Stanford University
+Graduate rotation student, 2023.
+Current Neurosciences PhD student, Stanford University

 Malia Belnap.
-2021-2022.
-Current PhD student at University of California, Los Angeles
+Post-baccalaureate researcher, 2021-22.
+Current Neuroscience PhD student, University of California - Los Angeles

 Paula Munoz Rodriguez.
-2021.
-Current PhD student in Neurosciences IDP Program at Stanford University
+Graduate rotation student, 2021.
+Neurosciences PhD expected 2025, Stanford University

 Brianna Parrington.
-2020.
-Current PhD student in the Molecular and Cellular Biology Program at University of California, Berkeley
+Undergraduate researcher, 2020.
+Molecular and Cellular Biology PhD expected 2025, University of California - Berkeley